odhran-kainos/blog/post/23 - Scala Vector operations aren't "Effectively Constant" time.md

 Scala's immutable Vector operations (as well as the related Map and Set operations) are logarithmic: the time they take to execute grows logarithmically with the size of the Vector.
 We have seen that this can be proved by high-school maths and the basics of Big-O notation.
-What's more, we have seen the *consequences* if we accept the logic arguing that they are "effectively constant! we could then prove that:
+What's more, if we accept the logic arguing that Scala Vector operations *are* "effectively constant" time, we could then prove that:

 - ["Logarithmic" operations are effectively constant too!](#what-if-the-max-size-of-input-mattered)